Thin And Thick Skin: Know The Differences Here

 Image: IStock

-Thin skin has a thinner epidermis (top layer)and lacks the stratum lucidum layer.
-The epidermis has total five layers (1):
+Thin skin has a leaner epidermis (top layer) and lacks the stratum lucidum layer.
+The epidermis has a total of five layers (1):

 • Stratum spinosum: It has 8-10 cells layers and contains the dendritic cells (a type of immune cells).